skylerhhoang/PLINK_Skyler/README.md

 ```
 plink --bfile qc2 --hwe 1e-6 --make-bed --out qc3
 ```
-This excludes SNPs that deviate from HWE (in controls only).
+This excludes SNPs that deviate from HWE, in controls only assuming that we have defined case/control in Phenotype column of the fam file.

 ## Sample missingness:
 bash